PabloLeon23/AG-Segments/README.rst

 Installation
 ------------

 At the moment don't exist pip installation.
 You can clone the respository and use one of the notebooks.
+The package has only been tested in the 64-bit Ubuntu operating system.

+You have to install the following packages wiht pip:

+* numpy
+* pandas
+* deap
+* scikit-learn
+* matplotlib